SasPes/proxmark3-hf-mfdes-web/README.md

 A web-based interface for sending MIFARE DESFire commands to a Proxmark3 device.

-**Primary goal:** Securely store recovery codes on a MIFARE DESFire card.
+**Main Goal:** Securely store recovery codes on a MIFARE DESFire card.

 <img src="ss/MIFARE-DESFire-EV3.png" width="250">